tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - original battlefeild is overtaken by fungas plant and animal alike, sugar pools digesting the
 		 - has a rotbeast heard, flies swarm, grubs writhe, massive grass
  - suspense, run a lot of enclosed details before they go in
-	 - what the players know: the [[Goblins]] lure them on a march into unknown teritory
+	 - what the players know: the [[Goblin]] lure them on a march into unknown teritory
 		 - banner stolen in a previous goblin victory
 		 - human figures looking in on arcadia
 	 - what they dont: